-Saturn reaches opposition this week, 8 September, making it the best time to observe the ringed planet
+Saturn reaches opposition on 21 September 2025, making it the best time to observe the ringed planet

-Saturn reaches opposition this week, 8 September, making it the best time to observe the ringed planet
+Saturn reaches opposition on 21 September 2025, making it the best time to observe the ringed planet

 Get weekly stargazing advice by signing up to receive the BBC Sky at Night Magazine e-newsletter and listening to our weekly Star Diary podcast.